(xx) Provisions, contingent liabilities and contingent assets

 34 Financial risk management

-The Company’s principal financial liabilities comprises of trade payables, lease liabilities and other payables.
+The Company's principal financial liabilities comprises of trade payables, lease liabilities and other payables.
 The main purpose of these financial liabilities is to finance the Company’s operations.
-The Company’s principal financial assets include loans, current investments, trade and other receivables, and cash and cash equivalents and other bank balances that derive directly from its operations.
+The Company’s principal financial assets include loans, current investments, trade and other receivables, cash and cash equivalents and other bank balances.

 The Company's activities expose it to credit risk, liquidity risk and market risk.
 The Company's risk management assessment and policies and processes are established to identify and analyse the risks faced by the Company, to set appropriate risk limits and controls, and to monitor such risks and compliance with the same.
 Risk assessment and management policies and processes are reviewed regularly to reflect changes in market conditions and business activities.